Understanding Digital Memory

 Bit (b)

-The most basic unit of information in computing, representing a single binary digit (0 or 1).
+The smallest unit of digital information, representing a single binary value (0 or 1).

 Byte (B)